 Domestic and international travel was incredible when it was a safe and viable option.
 Since returning from Las Vegas after a pandemic was declared, we’ve been largely homebound although we did purchase a travel trailer so we can do some properly socially distanced exploring of America until it’s safe to travel far and wide again.

 The title of the post began “Retired from Medicine,” not simply “Retired.”
 By continuing to educate people and share my experiences here, I think it’s fair to say I’ll be semi-retired at best.
 Retired Not Retired.

 Blogging feels very different from working, and it’s something that I can do from anywhere, as little or as much as I choose.

-Still, maintaining the publishing schedule that I currently have does take some serious effort, and the proceeds (this site does make money) are enough to cover our living expenses even after I share the revenue with shareholders, donate half of what’s left, and pay taxes on the remainder.
+Still, maintaining the publishing schedule that I currently have does take some serious effort, and the proceeds (the site does make money) are enough to cover our living expenses even after I share the revenue with shareholders, donate much of what’s left, and pay taxes on the remainder.

 The fact that I’m not yet implementing our drawdown strategy also makes it feel less like I’m retired.
 I also end up going to more conferences and meetups related to this blogging business than I ever did for anesthesia.
 I’m not going to lie; the blogger ones are much more fun.

 Regarding anesthesia work, I haven’t 100% ruled that out, either.
 I will keep an active state license and do enough CME and maintenance of certification to make working the occasional locums opportunity a possibility.
 I have no plans to schedule any, but I’d like to have that option if I have a change of heart.